What are reactances and how are they used in electrical circuits.

 Inductive Storage in magnetic fields Transformers, motors, signal filters

-Capacitive Storage of electrical charge Power compensation, power factor correction
+Capacitive Electric charge storage Power compensation, power factor correction

 Calculation and selection of reactances for optimal performance

-Reactances are essential components in electrical engineering, as they allow controlling and optimizing the behavior of circuits.
-The proper selection of reactances becomes a critical process to achieve optimal performance.
-To do this, it is essential to know the characteristics of each technology, since inductive and capacitive reactances have different responses to different frequencies and load conditions.
-A bad choice can lead to energy losses and affect the overall efficiency of the system.
+Reactors are essential components in electrical engineering, as they allow the control and optimization of circuit behavior.
+The proper selection of reactors becomes a critical process for achieving optimal performance.
+To achieve this, it is essential to understand the characteristics of each technology, since inductive and capacitive reactors have different responses to different frequencies and load conditions.
+A poor choice can result in energy losses and Affect the overall efficiency of the system.

-One of the key aspects in the calculation of reactances is the impedance, which refers to the complementary resistance that a circuit presents to alternating current.
+One of the key aspects in calculating reactance is impedance, which refers to the complementary resistance a circuit presents to alternating current.
 To calculate it, the following guidelines can be followed:

 • Determine the operating frequency of the circuit.